How to Drink Less Alcohol: Three Strategies That Work

 You've decided to drink less.
 Good.
 But how?

-Each approach has trade-offs.
+Each of these moderation strategies has trade-offs.
 Each suits different people.
-Here's how to think about which might work for you.
+Here's how to think about which one will work for you, and what the research says about cutting down drinking.

 Option 1: Go Fully Alcohol-Free

 The straightforward approach.
-Replace all alcoholic drinks with AF alternatives or other non-alcoholic options.
+Replace all alcoholic drinks with alcohol-free alternatives or other non-alcoholic options.
 No alcohol, full stop.

 The Case For